sfischbuch/Capstone_Timeseries/README.md

 The Data:

-I have raw data in pickled form.
+Raw data in pickled form.
 Unpickled the raw data takes the form of a column of financial values and their associated timestamp.
 In addition to the raw data I have separate feeds(also pickled) from 6 ARIMA model variations.
 These feeds include their associated predictions, and statistics associated with those predictions (RMSE, R**2, confidence intervals etc) for a two month period.

 MVP: